Lupanar

-The Lupanar of Pompeii is the ruins of a brothel in the Ancient Roman city of Pompeii.
-It is of particular interest for the erotic paintings on its walls.
-Lupanar is Latin for "brothel".
-The Pompeii lupanar is also known as Lupanare Grande or the "Purpose-Built Brothel".
-After becoming a Roman Colony, Pompeii was closely associated with Venus a deity of sex and a mythological figure closely tied to prostitution.
+The Lupanar (Latin for "brothel") is the ruined building of an ancient Roman brothel in the city of Pompeii.
+It is of particular interest for the erotic paintings on its walls, and is also known as the Lupanare Grande or the "Purpose-Built Brothel" in the Roman colony.
+Pompeii was closely associated with Venus, the ancient Roman goddess of love, sex, and fertility, and therefore a mythological figure closely tied to prostitution.

 Location

 The Lupanar (VII, 12, 18–20) is located approximately two blocks east of the forum and near the Stabian Baths at the intersection of Vico del Lupanare and Vico del Balcone Pensile.

 This specific location was considered a popular social hub or a "piazza" based on graffiti that included sports tournament advertisements, political propaganda, and other more colloquial messages.
 Scholars have discovered there to be a great deal of foot traffic around the outside of the brothel.

-Treatment as Site
+Treatment as site

 19th century guides and historians often refused to examine or discuss the brothels due to their own moral agendas.
 Although historians were initially hesitant to provide insight into ancient brothels to the public, the Lupanar is now a widely visited tourist attraction within Pompeii.

 Late 19th century historian Wolfgang Helbig made the statement that "an analysis of individual paintings [from the brothel] is unnecessary and inadmissible."
 It was not until the 20th century that scholars began taking excavations of ancient brothels seriously.
 Ancient erotic art became a popular mode of study to offer insight into Greco-Roman sexuality, partnership, and power dynamics.

 The reception of the brothel by patrons and visitors exemplified the class disparities within the brothel.
 Upper-class visitors were known to skew the representation of the brothel deriving from their own classism.
 Although they often described the space as filthy or unappealing, scholars have declared such recollections to be biased and untrustworthy.